List of Tracy Beaker Returns characters: Lily Kettle

 In "The Scare Game", Lily encounters her father Steve during a shopping trip with Tracy.
 The problem is that Steve has a restraining order against him which precludes him from having contact with his three daughters; however, the issue is resolved as Steve manages to get the restraining order removed so he can be a proper father to Lily.
 In "Belongings", Lily shows animosity towards the couple who fostered her sisters, Poppy and Rosie, believing they should all be together.
 Lily does not feel as if the foster family can take care of her sisters properly.

 In "Baby", Steve's girlfriend Shannay, who is moving in, becomes heavily pregnant.
 At first, Lily is unhappy with the situation, but when Shannay goes into early labour Lily blames herself what has happened and locks herself in the bathroom.
 When Lily is sleeping, she gets a text from her father with a picture of her new half-brother, Jonah.
 She then becomes very fond of him.

 In episode 4 of the second series, Lily breaks the news to Carmen that she is leaving to live in Brighton with her father and Shannay, who have been asked by Shannay's sister to run a local café nearby the sea.
 Carmen accuses Steve of wanting to make Lily move away with him, but Lily admits to Carmen that she wants to go with her family, to see her half-brother, Jonah grow up.
 Lily promises to visit, as her sisters still live in the town, and leaves Ashdene Ridge and goes to Brighton with her family.
 She sends Carmen a picture of them together via message.

-Following a brand new mini-series titled, The Dumping Ground Dish Up, Lily was seen to be studying a catering course at college, as she is now 16 and hoping to become a professional cook.
+Following a brand new mini-series titled The Dumping Ground Dish Up, Lily was seen to be studying a catering course at college, as she is now 16 and hoping to become a professional cook.
 Four other former characters concluded Sapphire, Frank, Elektra and Johnny as they accompanied Lily's journey in help for her cookery project.

-In Series 6B, Lily made a guest appearance when Alex Walker (Connor Lawson) went to her cafe for work experience.
+In series 6B, Lily made a guest appearance when Alex Walker (Connor Lawson) went to her café for work experience.
 She also returned again in the series finale for Mike's Wedding.